LIGHT EXISTENCE SHADOW

 100x140cm

-Sauce cup, Milk cup, Vinegar container, Pot, Cup and six shadows
+Sauce cup, Milk cup, Vinegar container, Pot, Cup and six lights

 100x140cm

-Pepper shaker, Candle holder, Alarm clock, Milk cup, Soap dispenser and seven shadows
+Pepper shaker, Candle holder, Alarm clock, Milk cup, Soap dispenser and seven lights

 100x140cm